jasdumas/gramr/README.md

 # gramr

-The goal of gramr is to help R programmers write well.
+The goal of gramr is to help R programmers write well by checking a RMarkdown document for a series of grammatical checks which the native RStudio spell check does not have.

 ## Installation